kafkaphoenix/potatoengine/README.md

 # potatoengine

-Final project: C++ OpenGL engine for 3d and 2d game development.
+Bachelor’s Final Project: C++ OpenGL engine for 3d and 2d game development

+This Bachelor’s Final Project (BFP) serves a dual purpose, firstly to offer a free and open source game engine, that allows the users to create two dimensions (2D) or three dimensions (3D) games, abstracting them of all the complexity behind it; secondly, from a didactive perspective explaining to the users about game development using the game engine for it.

+Final Project article in latex, powerpoint, diagrams and video tutorials (in Spanish) can be found in the folder `docs`.

 ## Engine Features